 In close personal relationships, you often must learn to satisfy both your and the other person’s emotional needs.
 If not, one or both of you will be unhappy.

 Interestingly, our emotional needs can also lead us astray.
 The Safety driven person might pay more than they can afford for a car that’s been rated high for safety.
-The Experience driven person will jump on a plane to anywhere at the drop of a hat, not considering the consequences.
+The Experience-driven person will jump on a plane to anywhere at the drop of a hat, not considering the consequences.
 Emotions propel us to do all sorts of things.
 And until we become aware of them, we’re a slave to them.

-And this, my friends, is how knowing the Emotional Appeals can change your life.
+And this, my friends, is how knowing the Emotional Magnets can change your life.
 Not only can you prevent being led astray by your emotions — but you can also ensure you choose jobs, partners, homes, trips, etc. that cater to them.
 Lastly, and very importantly, you can ensure that the emotional needs of those around you are catered to so that you are able to build harmonious relationships with them and ultimately, communicate to connect.

 To find out what your main Emotional Magnets are, take this quiz.
 Then have your friends, family, and partner take it to find out what theirs are!
 You’ll have a lot of fun communicating your Emotional Magnets to one another and learning what you each need to be heard and understood.
 Enjoy!